sirthias/borer/README.md

 ```

 Many times, when encoding _and_ decoding must be available for a type it's easier to supply just a single implicit for
 `T`, rather than two.
-As an alternative to providing a separate `Encoder` and `Decoder` for type `T`
+As an alternative to providing a separate `Encoder[T]` as well as a  `Decoder[T]`  you can also
-you can also provide a `Codec[T]`, which is defined like this:
+provide a `Codec[T]`, which is defined like this:

 ```scala
 final case class Codec[T](encoder: Encoder[T], decoder: Decoder[T])
 ```

-Encoders and Decoders can be implicitly "unpacked" from a `Codec` for the same type.
+Encoders and Decoders can be implicitly "unpacked" from a `Codec`.

 *NOTE*: In order to not hinder composability Codecs should only ever be _supplied_, never consumed.
 So, if you write an `Encoder`, `Decoder` or `Codec` for a generic type, which itself requires implicitly available
 encoders and/or decoders for certain type parameters (like `Encoder.forOption`, for example) then you should never
 require an implicitly available `Codec[T]`, but rather an `Encoder[T]` and `Decoder[T]` separately.

-There are several way to provide such encoders, decoders or codecs for your custom types.
+There are several ways to provide such encoders, decoders or codecs for your custom types.\
 The following sections outline the alternatives.

 ### Case Classes

 If `T` is a case class then an `Encoder[T]` and/or `Decoder[T]` can be concisely provided by via the `unapply` / `apply`
-methods of `T`s companion:
+methods of the `T` companion object:

 ```scala
 import io.bullet.borer.core.{Encoder, Decoder, Codec}